redis/redis-doc/topics/command-arguments.md

 # Command arguments

-`COMMAND` returns infromation about Redis commands.
+`COMMAND` returns information about Redis commands.
 The last element of its reply is a map with additional fields, one of which is the `arguments` field.
 It describes the arguments the command accepts.